Barre/ZeroFS/README.md

 If anyone has a rebutal for this please open an issue! :)

-## Why NFS?
+## Why NFS and 9P?

+We support both NFS and 9P because they offer complementary advantages for network filesystems:

-We chose NFS because it's supported everywhere - macOS, Linux, Windows, BSD - without requiring any additional software.
+**NFS** is supported everywhere - macOS, Linux, Windows, BSD - without requiring any additional software.
 The client-side kernel implementation is highly optimized, while our server can remain in userspace with full control over the storage backend.
 NFS's network-first design is a natural fit for remote object storage.
 The protocol handles disconnections, retries, and caching in ways that have been refined over decades of production use.

-Multi-client access, load balancing, and high availability are built into the ecosystem.
+**9P** provides superior performance and more accurate POSIX semantics, particularly for fsync/commit operations.
+Originally developed for Plan 9, it has a cleaner, simpler protocol design that's easier to implement correctly.

+Both protocols share key advantages over FUSE:
+- No custom kernel modules or drivers needed
+- Battle-tested client implementations in every OS
+- Network-first design ideal for remote storage
+- Built-in handling of disconnections and retries
+- Standard mounting and monitoring tools

 With FUSE, we'd need to write both the filesystem implementation and a custom client driver to handle S3's network characteristics properly - latency, retries, caching strategies.
-NFS lets us focus on what matters: building a great filesystem.
-The networking, caching, and client-side concerns are handled by battle-tested NFS implementations in every OS kernel.
+NFS and 9P let us focus on what matters: building a great filesystem.
+The networking, caching, and client-side concerns are handled by mature implementations in every OS kernel.

 For developers, this means you can mount ZeroFS using standard OS tools, monitor it with existing infrastructure, and debug issues with familiar utilities.
-It just works.
+Choose NFS for maximum compatibility, or 9P for maximum performance and POSIX FSYNC accuracy.

 ## Performance Benchmarks